elizavetasemenova/elizavetasemenova.github.io/_posts/2017-08-15-ICDF-in-Cpp-and-R.md

 for instance, Chi Squared, Gamma and Beta from the Exponential.
 In the same way Student’s distribution can be derived from Cauchy.</p>

 In the codes presented below I implemented the ICDF method to sample from the Exponential distribution with parameter $\lambda$.
-The plots aim to compare the simulation resulting from the C++ and R implementations based on ICDF, as well the the built-in R functionality.
+The plots aim to compare the simulations resulting from the C++ and R implementations based on ICDF, as well the the built-in R functionality.

 Similar to <a href="https://elizavetasemenova.github.io/blog/2017/08/08/C++-easily-compiled-in-command-line">the previous post</a> we can use the workflow to compile and execute the C++ code with